antonlydell/Pandemy/docs/source/user_guide/sqlite/upsert_table.rst

 Here we use the columns *CustomerName* and *BirthDate* in the WHERE clause and specify that the index column (*CustomerId*) should also be updated.
-If the index is a :class:`pandas.MultiIndex` all levels are included if ``update_index_cols=True``.
+If the index is a :class:`pandas.MultiIndex` all levels are included if ``upsert_index_cols=True``.
 A list of level names can be used to only select desired levels of the index to the upsert.
-By specifying the ``update_cols`` parameter a subset of the columns of ``df`` can be selected for the upsert, in this case the columns *Residence* and *CustomerName*.
+By specifying the ``upsert_cols`` parameter a subset of the columns of ``df`` can be selected for the upsert, in this case the columns *Residence* and *CustomerName*.
 Since *CustomerName* is also supplied to the ``where_cols`` parameter it is excluded from the columns to update, because that would otherwise result in an update to the same value.